M6-PROJETO-FULLSTACK/motors-shop-api/README.md

 # Motors Shop API

-The Motors Shop API is a simple RESTful API that allows you to create, read, update, and delete vehicle advertisements The API is built using Node.js, Express and TypeORM.
+The Motors Shop API is a simple RESTful API that allows you to create, read, update, and delete vehicle advertisements.
+The API is built using Node.js, Express and TypeORM.
 For the database, it uses PostgreSQL.

 ## GETTING STARTED